Charles Moxon is a contemporary British portrait painter based in London and New York. Born in the United Kingdom and spending a portion of his

 His attention to detail is more than a technical approach.
 Moxon's work is about connection.
 He is conscious of the setting, the wardrobe, and the positioning of the body to convey each subject's unique story.
 A delicate balance emerges between encompassing the sitter's personality while portraying them in a stylistic manner that will remain timeless.
 He encapsulates intimate fleeting moments with intense precision, despite the many months, or years, it may take to translate with his brush.
 While he primarily works for private commissions, he has had a series of notable subjects.
 Amongst Moxon's sitters are politician Harriet Harman MP, England and Chelsea footballer Roy Bentley, British entrepreneur Levi Roots, and Olympic Athlete Colin Jackson CBE.

 Moxon has exhibited and worked extensively across Europe and North America.
-His portraits have been exhibited in the National Portrait Gallery in London in both 2016 and 2020 as part of the BP Portrait Award, the most recent for his portrait of Sharmadean Reid MBE and in 2021 he was a Shortlisted Artist for the Art Gemini Prize.
-This year he was Awarded a Certificate of Excellence by the Portrait Society of America and exhibited at the Royal Society of Portrait Painters 2022 Exhibition in London.
+His portraits have been exhibited in the National Portrait Gallery in London in both 2016 and 2020 as part of the BP Portrait Award, the most recent for his portrait of Sharmadean Reid MBE.
+In 2022 he was Awarded a Certificate of Excellence by the Portrait Society of America and exhibited at the Royal Society of Portrait Painters Exhibition in London.